RocketChat/Rocket.Chat.Operator/README.md

 # Rocket.Chat.Operator
-Experimental - Not recommended for use
+Experimental - Not recommended for use yet